 Your body normally tightly controls the palmitic acid concentration in your tissues, synthesizing the fatty acid when dietary shortfalls occur.
 With certain medical conditions, such as type 2 diabetes and nonalcoholic fatty liver disease, the body isn't able to regulate the amount of tissue palmitic acid as well, and ends up producing more.
 (So, this occurs mainly because the body overproduces the fatty acid — not from eating too many foods containing the fat.)

 Cells in your lungs produce a secretion called lung surfactant, also known as pulmonary surfactant.
 This fluid lines the microscopic lung air sacs, preventing them from collapsing when you exhale.
 Lung cells that produce pulmonary surfactant incorporate palmitic acid into a molecule called dipalmitoylphosphatidylcholine (DPPC).
 This is the predominant component of lung surfactant, according to a May 2015 Annals of the American Thoracic Society article.

-You may have heard of lung surfactant in the context of premature babies, who can suffer breathing difficulties due to inadequate production.
+You may have heard of lung surfactant in the context of premature babies, who can experience breathing difficulties due to inadequate production.
 However, adequate amounts of DPPC-rich lung surfactant is key to normal lung function throughout life.

 Should You Eat Foods Containing Palmitic Acid?

 The main food sources of palmitic include meats, animal fats, milk, dairy products, eggs and vegetable oils — especially palm oil.
 Palmitic acid accounts for 45 percent of the fats in palm oil, according to a February 2018 PLOS One review.
 Processed foods also usually contain significant amounts of palmitic acid due to use of palm oil as an ingredient.

 The role of saturated fats in heart disease risk remains a hotly debated topic with various studies finding mixed results, as reviewed by Baylor College of Medicine professor Dennis M. Bier, MD, in a September 2016 Critical Reviews in Food Science and Nutrition study.
 The same holds true with respect to some other chronic diseases such as type 2 diabetes.